-- 1. The land contains no substantial resources with conservation value - 2.
-The acreage is too small to preserve a substantial amount of land with conservation value (this criterion shall not be evaded by piecemeal subdivision of larger tracts) - 3.
-The lot configuration is unique and precludes preservation of a substantial amount of land with conservation value - 4.
-That there are extraordinary circumstances unique to the parcel that demonstrates that conventional subdivision is in the best interest of the adjacent neighborhoods - b.
-In order to make the required showing above, the applicant must also demonstrate that the parcel does not adjoin other land that, when combined with open space on the parcel, would result in the preservation of a substantial amount of land with conservation value (including any portion of a designated trail corridor), regardless of whether or not the adjoining parcels have been protected as open space.
+- (1) Applicants may also apply to the Planning Board to waive the requirements for a Conservation Subdivision without increasing the minimum lot size by completing a Conservation Analysis of the property.
+If, based upon the Conservation Analysis, the Planning Board determines in its conservation findings that there is no reasonable basis for requiring a conservation subdivision; the Board may approve a conventional development of the site.
+In order for the Planning Board to make such a determination, the applicant must demonstrate at least one of the following: - a.
+The land contains no substantial resources with conservation value - b.
+The acreage is too small to preserve a substantial amount of land with conservation value (this criterion shall not be evaded by piecemeal subdivision of larger tracts) - c.
+The lot configuration is unique and precludes preservation of a substantial amount of land with conservation value - d.
+That there are extraordinary circumstances unique to the parcel that demonstrates that conventional subdivision is in the best interest of the adjacent neighborhoods - (2) In order to make the required showing above, the applicant must also demonstrate that the parcel does not adjoin other land that, when combined with open space on the parcel, would result in the preservation of a substantial amount of land with conservation value (including any portion of a designated trail corridor), regardless of whether or not the adjoining parcels have been protected as open space.